 Other non-sysmetrical features were far less noticeable.
 The left tower had a 3rd floor door in its front center leading out to the wrap-around deck; while the right tower’s door to the 3rd floor deck was located on the left or right side of the tower, not in its front center.
 The left tower also sported flanking chimneys while the right tower had none.

 Of all the building elements heretofore mentioned, it was the twin towers that were the dominant sylistic expression of the building.
 The original tower may have possibly been inspired by the Kearsarge House in North Conway, whose tower was built in 1871-1872.
-Other notable nearby hotels featuring pyramidal towers include: the Maplewood Hotel, Bethlehem, which opened in 1876; the Uplands, also Bethlehem, opened 1880; the Forest Hills Hotel, Franconia, opened 1883; the 2nd Lancaster House, opened in 1881-1882; and the Deer Park Hotel, North Woodstock, opened in 1887.
+Other notable nearby hotels featuring pyramidal towers include: the Towers, in Holderness; the Maplewood Hotel, Bethlehem, which opened in 1876; the Uplands, also Bethlehem, opened 1880; the Forest Hills Hotel, Franconia, opened 1883; the 2nd Lancaster House, opened in 1881-1882; and the Deer Park Hotel, North Woodstock, opened in 1887.

 The New Hotel Weirs left tower